Blog

 Congratulations!
 All your hard work seems to have paid off, and you have jumped that first hurdle in your race to get into business school—securing an MBA interview!
 Good for you!

 Now what?
 You need to prepare.
 A business school admissions interview can take many forms.
-In years past, it was often just a casual conversion in a coffee shop with a graduate of the program wanting to find out whether you would be a good teammate.
+In years past, it was often just a casual conversion in a coffee shop with a graduate of the program who wanted to find out whether you would be a good teammate.
 These days, your interview could be a Zoom call with a second-year student looking to learn how much you know about the school.
 For some programs, it could be a thorough grilling by an admissions committee member who has read every part of your application and wants to dig down and understand what you are really all about.

 No matter what the setting or who your interviewer is, the first thing you need to know before beginning to prepare for your interview is whether it will be “blind” or “comprehensive.”
 In other words, will your interviewer have seen and studied your application in full before you speak together (comprehensive), or will they have seen only your resume (blind)?
 Knowing this bit of key information will have a direct impact on the questions you will be asked and the strategy for answering them.

 If your interview is blind, then you are free to draw information and talking points straight from your application.
 Go ahead and repeat anything you have included in your essays—your interviewer will have seen none of it.
 Leverage all the hard work you put into the various parts of your application, and use the stories and facts you included in them when responding to your interviewer’s questions.
-Not only is this a very good strategy but it also makes your preparation for the interviewer much easier.
+Not only is this a very good strategy, but it also makes your preparation for the interviewer much easier.

-Whichever type of interview you might be facing, here are a few basic strategies to remember:
+Whichever type of interview you might be facing, here are a few basic strategies to remember.

 Know who you are.

 Your business school interview will very likely start with a prompt like “Walk me through your resume” or “Tell me about yourself.”
 These might sound like easy starting points, but you really need to prepare for them properly.
-Although the exact wording might differ, your response will involve sharing who you are and explaining how you reached this point in your life and career.
+Although the exact wording your interviewer uses might differ, your response will involve sharing who you are and explaining how you reached this point in your life and career.

 This does not require going all the way back to first grade and detailing every formative experience you have had between then and now, but it does demand that you communicate what is important to you and to outline the path you envision for your future.